code-null/organization/Guidlines.md

 | Inquire     | inq   | Communicating with a server to get data                                 | Components      |
 | Engage      | eng   | Communicating with a server to post or modify data                      | Components      |

-# Base User Roles
+## Base User Roles

-<p>The Base User Roles are a general way categorizing different levels of access.
+The Base User Roles are a general way categorizing different levels of access.
 For each individual program, different names and sub levels can be used, but they all need to have a base role assigned, for the global eco system.
 They can also be thought of as global role identifiers or a broad category.
-Imagine a Cessna and Airbus A380, which can do different things, but are both categorized as fixed-wing aircraft.</p>
+Imagine a Cessna and Airbus A380, which can do different things, but are both categorized as fixed-wing aircraft.

-<p>The naming and structure of the sub-roles just need to fit for it's environment.
-A user can have multiple roles.</p>
+The naming and structure of the sub-roles just need to fit for it's environment.
+A user can have multiple roles.

 |           | Description                                                            | Intended for                                          |
 | --------- | ---------------------------------------------------------------------- | ----------------------------------------------------- |